Achil-Xploit/HULKdos/README.md

-# HULK DDos Attack
+# HULK
 ### Overview
 What Is A DDos-Attack?
 A Distributed Denial of Service (DDoS) attack is an attempt to make an online service unavailable by overwhelming it with traffic from multiple sources.
-They target a wide variety of important resources from banks to news websites, and present a major challenge to making sure people can publish and access important information.

 ### Requirements
 Python +2.x